 Accordingly, an important part of our practice is the representation of individual clients and coalitions reflecting significant perspectives and principles in cases with the potential for wide-ranging impact.
 In this vein, we routinely prepare and submit amicus briefs in the Supreme Court of the United States and other appellate courts, including the following:

-- Filed the first CD-ROM brief in the U.S. Supreme Court on behalf of amici curiae in Reno v.
+- Filed a brief in the U.S. Supreme Court on behalf of amici curiae in Reno v.
 ACLU, challenging the constitutionality of certain provisions of the Communications Decency Act.

 - Filed an amicus brief in the U.S. Supreme Court and U.S. Court of Appeals for the Third Circuit in support of the American Civil Liberties Union (ACLU) in Ashcroft v.
 ACLU, 00-1293 (U. S.), challenging the constitutionality of certain provisions of the Child Online Protection Act.